 Create a mobile version of your site— Mobile phones are often used for local searches as searchers look for solutions and businesses on the go.
 Having a site that allows easy mobile access is essential is getting the most out of local online marketing.

 Getting your AdWords campaigns primed for local search is key for competing in competitive markets.
 Setting up your campaigns in a particular way can help you local business find great success in paid search.

 First, you will need to set up a minimum of two different campaigns, and sometimes four.
 Why is this?
 Let’s look at an example.
 Say you run a mechanic shop and want to run a local online marketing campaign for auto repair shops in Swindon, in the UK.

-Your first local online marketing paid search campaign will be set up with general keywords such as:
+Your first local business marketing paid search campaign will be set up with general keywords such as: